newatoms/beta/projects/science-of-images/post.md

 <img src="http://i.imgur.com/zQpLxru.png" width=100% />

-*The proposed color measure.
+*The proposed colour measure.
 The two photographs on the left are perceived as high quality while the two on the right are perceived as low quality.*

 **Saturation**
 > Saturation indicates chromatic purity.
-Pure colors in a photo tend to be more appealing than dull or impure ones.
+Pure colours in a photo tend to be more appealing than dull or impure ones.
 Professionals enhance the saturation to result in deeper blue sky, greener grass, more vivid flowers, etc.

 **The Rule of Thirds**
 > A very popular guideline in photography is the Rule of Thirds.
 Most professional photographs that follow this rule are composed with the subject at one of the intersections of imaginary lines drawn to separate the picture plane into thirds, or stretching across a horizontal or vertical axis at one third of the image from an edge.